Sayan-001/DeepFake-Audio-Recognition/README.md

 ## Limitations

 The model is light-weight and trained on a small portion of the dataset.
 Hence its accuracy to unforeseen data is very limited.
 It is still a work in progress, and hence, the size, data and features can be extended with time.
 Current capacity of the model is quite constrained.
+The model cannot accept audios with duration less than 5 seconds.

 ## Deployment